-Dated: 2-7-01-2021
+Dated: 08 -02-2021

-In exercise of the powers conferred under Section 25-A of the Customs Act, 1969, the Customs values of Artificial Imitation Jewellery are determined as follows:
+In exercise of the powers conferred under Section 25-A of the Customs Act, 1969, the Customs values of Different types of Locks and parts are determined as follows:

-- 2. Background of the valuation issue: Earlier the customs values of Artificial Jewellery were determined under section 25A of the Customs Act, 1969, vide Valuation Ruling No. 1376/2019 dated 30-05-2019.
-The Directorate General of Customs Valuation, Karachi, was tasked by FBR to identify the items / goods where variations w.r.t. values in exporting countries viz-a-viz import values in Pakistan were observed and where Valuation Ruling already exists.
-Accordingly, a special team was constituted in Directorate General of Customs Valuation, Karachi, which identified the subject items where vast variations in declarations/ specifications were observed.
-Accordingly, an exercise was initiated to redetermine the customs values of Artificial Imitation Jewellery under Section 25-A of the Customs Act, 1969. - 3.
-Stakeholders' participation in determination of Customs values: Meetings with all stakeholders, trade bodies including representatives of clearance Collectorates were held in this Directorate General on 12-11-2020, 25-11-2020 and 03-12-2020.
+- 2. Background of the valuation issue: After conducting detailed analysis of Pakistan's imports for the year 2019-20, the Directorate General of Customs Valuation, Karachi, was tasked by FBR to identify the items / goods where variations w.r.t. values in exporting countries viz-a-viz import values in Pakistan were observed.
+Accordingly, a special team was constituted in Directorate General of Customs Valuation, Karachi, which identified the subject items as prone to under-invoicing as vast variations in declarations were observed.
+Accordingly, an exercise was initiated to determine the customs values of Different types of ocks and parts under Section 25-A of the Customs Act, 1969. - 3.
+Stakeholders' participation in determination of Customs values: Meetings with all stakeholders, trade bodies including representatives of clearance Collectorates were held in this Directorate General on 16-11-2020 and 02-12-2020.
 The importers/stakeholders were requested to submit their proposals/suggestions as well as following documents before or during the course of stakeholders' meeting so that Customs values could be determined: - i.
 Invoices of import during last three months showing factual values - ii.
 Websites, names and E-mail addresses of known foreign manufacturers of the item in question through which the actual current value can be ascertained. - iii.
-Copies of Contracts made / LCs opened during the last three months showing the value of item in question.
+Copies of Contracts made / LCs opened during the last three months showing the value of item in question. - iv.
+Copies of Sales Tax Invoices issued during last four months showing the difference in price (excluding duty and taxes) to substantiate that the benefit of difference in price is passed on to the local buyers.

-- iv.
-Copies of Sales Tax Invoices issued during last four months showing the difference in price (excluding duty and taxes) to substantiate that the benefit of difference in price is passed on to the local buyers. - 4.
-The meetings were attended by representatives from M/s GA Jahangir & Associates authorized by various importers and stakeholders.
-The points of view were heard in detail to arrive at customs values of subject goods.
-The stakeholders claimed that their declared values were true transactional values and may be accepted as such.
-The stakeholders also submitted their proposal regarding values of Artificial Jewellery but failed to substantiate said values with documentary evidences. - Section 25 of the Customs Act, 1969, were duly applied in their regular sequential order to arrive at customs value of subject goods.
+- 4. The meeting was attended by importers and stakeholders and their points of view were heard in detail to arrive at custom values of subject goods.
+The stakeholders claimed that their declared values were true transactional values and may be considered.
+However, they failed to substantiate the said claim through documentary evidences. - 5.
+Methods Adopted to Determine Customs Values: Valuation methods provided in Section 25 of the Customs Act, 1969, were duly applied in their regular sequential order to arrive at customs value of subject goods.
 The Transaction value method as provided in subsection (1) of Section 25 of the Customs Act, 1969, was found inapplicable because no substantial documents were provided by the stakeholders to prove that their declared values were true transactional values.
-Moreover, different values were declared by different importers for the same product according to different origins/specifications.
+Moreover, different values were declared by different importers for same product according to different origins.
 Identical/similar goods value methods provided in Sections 25 (5) & (6) ibid were examined for applicability to determine customs values of subject goods.
-The data provided some references but due to wide variations in declarations, varieties and specifications, the same could not be relied upon exclusively.
-In line with statutory sequential order of section 25, this office conducted various market inquiries under sub-section (7) of Section 25 of the Customs Act, 1969, Finally, reliance had to be made on sub-section (7) of Section 25 of the Customs Act, 1969, to determine custom values of Artificial Jewellery. - 6.
-Customs values for Artificial Jewellery hereinafter specified shall be assessed to duty/taxes on the following minimum customs values given against them in the Table below:-
+The data provided some references but due to wide variations in declaration, variety and specification could not be relied upon exclusively.
+In line with statutory sequential order of section 25, this office conducted various market inquiries under sub-section (7) of Section 25 of the Customs Act, 1969.
+Finally, reliance had to be made on sub-section (7) of Section 25 of the Customs Act, 1969 to determine Custom values of different types of locks and parts. - 6.
+Customs values for Different types of Locks and parts hereinafter specified shall be assessed to duty/taxes on the following minimum customs values given against them in the Table below:-